MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 ```bash
 python3 run_msf.py 1 [server's ip] connectivity all
 ```
+**This experiment should take less than 30 minutes in a LAN setting.**

 For each experiment, in the `stats` folder, the server will create a file `connectivity-N-M-p0.txt`, e.g.:
 ```